How Many Protons Does Hg Have

 Relativistic Effects

 Mercury is a heavy element, and its electronic structure is significantly affected by relativistic effects.
-Relativistic effects arise from the fact that the electrons in heavy atoms move at speeds approaching the speed of light.
-These effects can alter the energies of the electron orbitals and affect the chemical properties of the element.
+Now, relativistic effects arise from the fact that the electrons in heavy atoms move at speeds approaching the speed of light.
+These effects can alter the energies of the electron orbitals and affect the chemical properties of the element Worth keeping that in mind..

 • Orbital Contraction: Relativistic effects cause the s orbitals in mercury to contract, which affects the energy levels of the electrons and the strength of chemical bonds.